 Managing Depression Among Residents

-This datapoint measures the percentage of long-term stay patients who are exhibiting signs of depression.
+This metric is a measure of the percentage of long-term care residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage